denniskontoulis123/D-Kontoulis-WEB601Assignments-FavGames/README.md

 Starting work on assignment 2; commenting out the ContentList implementation and then subsequently deleting the content-list.ts per instructions.
 2024-02-03
 09:05AM EST

+ran ng generate component ContentList again per instructions 2024-02-03
+09:13AM EST

+put together an array per instructions; this time more of a focus on adventure/open world/action games. so far so good other than forgetting how to determine paths for imports and such haha.
+2024-02-03
+09:23AM EST